About The Neighborhood

 Heights Market

-Tasks: fiscal oversight of the AABA, ensure compliance of financial reporting requirements with regular, and periodic review of financial documents.
+• Finance—3rd Friday of the month, 9:30 a.m., 3120 Laurel Street.
+Tasks include fiscal oversight of AABA and compliance with financial reporting requirements including regular and periodic review of financial documents.